syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Rendering-PDF-pages-using-pdfium.md

 #### Close the PDF document

-When a new PDF is to be loaded, the previous PDF must be closed, and the page count should be reset.
+When a new PDF is to be loaded, the previous PDF must be closed, implementation of `CloseDocument` method is shown below.

 {% tabs %}
 {% highlight c# %}